compat-project/QCG-PilotJob/docs/overview.rst

 defined on clusters.
-One can argue that there are available job array mechanisms in many systems, however the traditional job array mechanism allows to run only bunch of jobs having the same resource requirements while jobs being parts of a multiscale simulation by nature vary in requirements and therefore need more flexible solutions.
+One can argue that there are available job array mechanisms in many systems, however the traditional job array mechanism allows to run only bunch of jobs having the same resource requirements while jobs being parts of larger workflows by nature vary in requirements and therefore need more flexible solutions.

 The core component of QCG-PilotJob system is QCG-PilotJob Manager.